meln5674/vnc-ws-gateway/README.md

 To build run `make bin/vnc-ws-gateway` .
 To compile statically (e.g. for see below), instead run `make bin/vnc-ws-gateway.static`

-## Example Dockerfile
+## Example Dockerfile and Helm Chart

-An example [Dockerfile](./Dockerfile) is provided which demonstrates the tool in an Ubuntu LTS environment with XFCE.
+An example [Dockerfile](./Dockerfile) and [Helm Chart](./deploy/helm/vnc-ws-gateway/) are provided which demonstrate the tool in an Ubuntu LTS environment with XFCE.